How to Succeed at Audiobook Production: Part 4

 Welcome back to How to Succeed at Audiobook Production.
 If you’ve been following this series, then you’ve read up on The ACX Mile, which helps you perfect the art of narration recording, perform a complete edit and QC your recorded audio, and learn audio mastering best practices.
 If you haven’t perused these posts, I recommend doing so before continuing on.

-NoAndrew_250x320w that you’re caught up, let’s move on to the fourth and final part of my series: encoding and file delivery.
+Now that you're caught up, let's move on to the fourth and final part of my series: encoding and file delivery.

 Rounding The Final Corner